JasminLWalter/VR-EyeTracking-GraphTheory/README.md

 # NBP-VR-Eyetracking
-This is a repository for the analysis of eyetracking data recorded in VR with graph theory
+This is a repository for the analysis of eyetracking data recorded in VR using graph theory